gianlucasparvoli/data-eng-challenge/README.md

 # Challenge Data
 ## Introduction
-This repository is destinated to  solve the data engineer challenge at Globant.
+This repository is destinated to  solve the data engineer challenge.

 ## Installation